MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ---
 title: Write queries for Azure Data Explorer
-description: In this how-to, you learn how to perform basic and more advanced queries for Azure Data Explorer. ms.reviewer: mblythe ms.topic: tutorial ms.date: 12/19/2022
+description: Learn how to perform basic and more advanced queries for Azure Data Explorer. ms.reviewer: mblythe ms.topic: tutorial ms.date: 12/19/2022